 How long is a dummy ticket valid?

 Typically 24-72 hours, but some extend to a week.
 Confirm with your provider to match your submission timeline.
+Many services ensure at least 48 hours of validity from issuance, with easy extension options available if your visa review process extends beyond the initial period.

 👉 Order your dummy ticket today